rehanvipin/work/content/misc/typescript.md

 # bookComments: true
 ---
 # Write JavaScript with confidence
-TODO: The docs are good.
+The docs are good.
 Check them out: https://www.typescriptlang.org/docs/.

 ## Some notes
 `declare a` in TS is used to tell the compiler that the variable a is declared somewhere else and it's